rajbos/rajbos.github.io/_posts/2020-07-14-Missing-wiki-repo-in-Azure-DevOps.md

 ## Wiki types
 In Azure DevOps there is a distinction between two ways to setup your wiki:
 1. The default (old) way of creating a wiki.
 It is a Git repo under the covers
-1. Publish one or more repositories as a wiki
+1. Publish one or more repositories as a wiki.
 You can find more documentation [here](https://docs.microsoft.com/en-us/azure/devops/project/wiki/provisioned-vs-published-wiki?view=azure-devops?WT.mc_id=DOP-MVP-5003719)

 ## History
 If you created a wiki a couple of years ago, you have the first wiki type.
 You could get the git URL to clone the repo and when you made changes to it, the repository would become visible on the Repos overview.
 This is no longer the case.